Martchus/reflective-rapidjson/README.md

 * Windows
     * for mingw-w64 PKGBUILDs checkout [my GitHub repository](https://github.com/Martchus/PKGBUILDs)

-These packages shows the required dependencies and commands to build in a plain way.
+These packages show the required dependencies and commands to build.
 So they might be useful for making Reflective RapidJSON available under other platforms, too.

 ## Copyright notice and license